analytically/capsulecrm-ciscoipphonedir/README.md

 capsulecrm-ciscoipphonedir
 ==========================

-Link between Cisco XML directory and Capsule CRM for phone caller ID lookup.
+Capsule CRM integration with your Cisco IP phone.

 ### Configuration